 Another reason your case may be continued is that one or more of the witnesses scheduled for the trial have become unavailable.
 Particularly in cases involving expert witnesses, it is not uncommon for one medical professional or another to be unavailable.
 Obviously, you do not want to try your case without the necessary medical professionals on your side.

 The judge can only take one case at a time.
 It is possible the judge will select a case other than yours to hear on the day of your trial.
 Decisions about which case to try on a given day can depend on a number of factors, including:

 - The length of time each case will take;

 If You Have Been Injured

 If you have been injured and have questions about a trial or how to recover damages, it is important that you seek legal counsel.
-The skilled personal injury lawyers in Atlanta at the Bader Law Firm, LLC can assist you in your personal injury case.
+The skilled personal injury lawyers in Atlanta at Bader Scott Injury Lawyers can assist you in your personal injury case.
 Contact us today.